Jamie-Chang/Jamie-Blog/content/python-free-threading-asyncio.md

 Date: 2024.09.19
 Category: Blog

-With the immanent release of Python 3.13, I wanted to look at the biggest changes coming to Python.
+With the imminent release of Python 3.13, I wanted to look at the biggest changes coming to Python.
 I think by far the most exciting feature is free-threaded Python from [PEP-703](https://peps.python.org/pep-0703/).

-As I'm quite late to the party, there's already a of articles talking about it.
-I came accross an excellent [article](https://til.simonwillison.net/python/trying-free-threaded-python) from Simon Wilson, which successfully demonstrated parallelism for pure Python functions.
+As I'm quite late to the party, there's already a lot of articles talking about it.
+I came accross an excellent [article](https://til.simonwillison.net/python/trying-free-threaded-python) from Simon Willison, which successfully demonstrated parallelism for pure Python functions.
 Building on top of this I wanted to look at ways to synchronise threads beyond using `ThreadPoolExecutor.map`.

 Prior to Python 3.13 threads were used for IO bound tasks due to the GIL, Asyncio is also used for IO (duh...) and we can wrap threads using [`asyncio.to_thread`](https://docs.python.org/3/library/asyncio-task.html#asyncio.to_thread).
 For example,